 For example, Huffington Post send emails every morning.
 It’s as plain as daylight for the subscribers when to expect emails thanks to the unambiguous sender name — HuffPost Morning Emails.

-10. No mobile optimization
+No mobile optimization

-In fact, 61% of emails are opened on mobile, and this number is obviously going to grow with every coming year.
-So, if you want to avoid an expensive mistake, ensure your audience can easily read and interact with your messages from their phones and tablets.
+In fact, 55% of emails are opened on mobile, and this number is obviously going to grow with every coming year.
+So, if you want to avoid such an expensive email marketing mistake, ensure your audience can easily read and interact with your messages from their phones and tablets.
 A responsive email template is your go-to solution in this case.
 Remember that design of your mobile-friendly template should be simple, with readable text and images, and tappable calls to action.
 However, don’t ride blind — test how your email looks on different screens and devices every time you introduce some changes to your template and before you launch your campaign.

 Have a look at how an email from Tentree looks on desktops: